bagusrifky7/Graded-Challenge-1/Readme.md

 # Graded Challenge 1
-Make TodoList app with python
+Make TodoList app with python for c